 It’s a new way to engage:

-- The brand creates a personalized offer for a consumer tribe, like students, teachers, and members of the military, based on the tribe’s deep-seated attributes and values.
+- The brand creates a personalized offer for a consumer community, like students, teachers, and members of the military, based on the community’s deep-seated attributes and values.

-- The brand invites members of that consumer tribe to take part in the unique offer.
+- The brand invites members of that consumer community to take part in the unique offer.

 - The consumer opts in to the offer by providing relevant information to qualify.